Bridges to Prosperity

-Bridges to Prosperity (B2P) is a United States–based nonprofit organization that partners with local governments to connect communities via pedestrian trailbridges, in addition to providing technical assistance and resource mobilization.
-Bridges to Prosperity is based in Denver, Colorado, with an operational headquarters in Rwanda and staff around the world.
+Fika (formerly Bridges to Prosperity “B2P”) is a United States–based nonprofit organization that partners with local governments to connect communities via pedestrian trailbridges, in addition to providing technical assistance and resource mobilization.
+Fika is based in Denver, Colorado, with an operational headquarters in Rwanda and staff around the world.

 Trailbridges are cost-effective, durable, and safe, as well as easy for rural communities to build with only modest support, while the impact is great.
 A randomized control study completed at the University of Notre Dame concluded that bridge connectivity increases farm profits by 75%, labor market income by 36%, and overall household income 30%.

 Since its foundation, over 450 bridges have been built, connecting over 1.5 million people across 21 countries.

-Bridges to Prosperity's current efforts are centered in East Africa due to a compelling mix of need (with millions living in rural isolation due to impassable rivers), existing interest from national governments to invest, the region's track record of safety and stability of leadership, and Bridges to Prosperity's long-standing relationships in the region.
+Fika’s current efforts are centered in East Africa due to a compelling mix of need (with millions living in rural isolation due to impassable rivers), existing interest from national governments to invest, the region's track record of safety and stability of leadership, and Fika’s long-standing relationships in the region.

-In 2019, Bridges to Prosperity partnered with the government of Rwanda in the organization's first scaled program to build over 200 trail bridges between 2019 and 2024, serving over 660,000 people.
+In 2019, Fika partnered with the government of Rwanda in the organization's first scaled program to build over 200 trail bridges between 2019 and 2024, serving over 660,000 people.
 A similar program was started in Uganda in 2018 to test a country-wide coalition approach to bridge building.
-Finally, in 2021, The Leona M. and Harry B. Helmsley Charitable Trust provided a $10.7 million 3-year partnership between Helvetas, Bridges to Prosperity, and the Government of Ethiopia to construct 150 bridges between 2022 and 2025, serving over 1.3 million people in that time frame.
+Finally, in 2021, The Leona M. and Harry B. Helmsley Charitable Trust provided a $10.7 million 3-year partnership between Helvetas, Fika, and the Government of Ethiopia to construct 150 bridges between 2022 and 2025, serving over 1.3 million people in that time frame.

 Mission

-Bridges to Prosperity uses a community-driven approach and intelligent technology to deliver a multi-dimensional impact to thousands of communities worldwide.
-The trailbridges are built to unlock opportunity, expand the reach of other development interventions, and ultimately eliminate poverty caused by rural isolation..
+Fika uses a community-driven approach and intelligent technology to deliver a multi-dimensional impact to thousands of communities worldwide.
+The trailbridges are built to unlock opportunity, expand the reach of other development interventions, and ultimately eliminate poverty caused by rural isolation.